Our Research interests

 Synthesis of the first iron PHOX complexes

 To best of our knowledge, iron PHOX chelate complexes have not been reported in the literature and to date have not been applied as catalysts.
 To perform tuning experiments as described for the phosphoramidite ruthenium complexes, we were interested to determine if iron can form stable PHOX complexes.
 Thus, we synthesized the first iron PHOX complexes of the general formula [FeCp(CO)(2)]+I- (10) upon heating of the corresponding PHOX ligands with [Fe(Cp)I(CO)2] (Figure 4).
-The novel iron complexes 10 were characterized structurally, and catalytic investigations are underway.
+The novel iron complexes 10 were characterized structurally, and they show catalytic catalytic activity in oxidation reactions (vide infra).

 Synthesis of a series of amino-dithiaphospholane ligands, ruthenium, rhodium and iridium complexes thereof and catalytic applications